-A happy holiday season starts with a strong returns policy.
+A happy shopping experience starts with a strong returns policy.
 Here’s how to cut the costs of returns and keep customers happy.

 And return rates are rising, thanks to a pandemic-induced surge in online shopping.
 Why?
 Because in-store shoppers return around 10 percent of products, while online shoppers send back up to 40 percent.